DUI Breath Tests In Georgia

 Machine errors should be considered with DUI-DWI breath tests.

 Improper calibration, or lack of routine maintenance and calibration, can cause invalid readings.
 Tests should be performed only by a person trained and certified to operate the breathalyzer machines.
-Even if the person is trained, operator errors could still occur.
+Even if the person is qualified, operator errors could still occur.

 Residual mouth alcohol can also lead to invalid readings.
 Exhaled air can absorb alcohol from your lungs AND the upper part of the mouth and throat.
 Some tobacco products and products containing menthol can lead to a higher concentration reading.

-Interference can also occur if another substance present in your system has frequencies similar to ethyl alcohol such as acetone and gastroesophageal reflux disorder.
+Interference can also occur if another substance in your system has frequencies similar to ethyl alcohol such as acetone and gastroesophageal reflux disorder.

 These are just a few examples of how a DUI breath test could produce inaccurate results.
 Breathalyzer tests are going to be around for the foreseeable future due to their ease of use, low cost to implement, and they produce results on the spot.
 This allows for an expedited process and the police officer can effectively pursue additional DUI drivers.